ElliotBruhl/CequalsCompiler/ReadME.md

 ## How to Use the Compiler (Win64)

 1. Download the executable or compile it from the source files
-2. Create a folder with the executable and an input file (`input.txt`)
+2. Create a folder with the executable, an input file ex. "input.txt", and an output file ex. "output.txt"
 3. Write some code in the input file
-4. Run the executable; it will generate an output file named `output.asm`
+4. Run the executable using command: {executable name}.exe {input file name}.txt {output file name}.txt {optional arguments like -useLib}
 5. Assemble the file using NASM: nasm -f win64 -g output.asm -o output.obj
 6. Link the file (must link with the C standard library) using GCC: gcc output.obj -o output.exe -g
 7. Run the output executable.